fathimadeenaz/Traffic-Analysis/README.md

 -   Python v3.9.2
 -   OpenCV v4.5.3
 -   Numpy v1.19.5
+-   YOLOv4 Algortihm
--   YOLOv3 pre-trained model weights and config files
+-   Coco weights and config files

 ## What does the app do?